whymarrh/jeopardy-parser/readme.md

-## J!
-Archive Parser

-`parser.py` extracts the Jeopardy! clues from the [J!
-Archive][1] website.

-## Set-up and download
+# What it is

+`parser.py` extracts Jeopardy! clues from the [J!
+Archive][1] website and dumps them into a SQLite database for use elsewhere.
+No particular application is intended, but a fair number of clues are skipped over when parsing.
+Any application requiring the complete set of clues will not find it here.

+# Getting started

-Clone the repo: `git clone git://github.com/whymarrh/parser.git` and `cd parser`.
+Clone the repo: `git clone git://github.com/whymarrh/parser.git` and `cd parser`
-Make sure that the download script is executable: `chmod +x download.sh`.
+`chmod +x download.sh`
+`chmod +x parser.py`
-Run the download script (`./download.sh`) to get all the pages.
+Run the download script and parser: `./download.sh && ./parser.py`)
-Run the parser (`python parser.py`) and sit back ... this may take a bit of time.

-The running time of the parsing script (i.e. `(time python parser.py) 2>&1 | grep real`) should not be more than ~20 minutes on a decent machine.
-Even that is a lot, I know, but there are **a lot** of clues to go through.
+The "real" running time of the parsing script (i.e. `(time ./parser.py) 2>&1 | grep real`) should not be more than 30 minutes on a decent machine.
+I know even that is quite a lot, but there are **a lot** of clues to go through.
+The resulting database is sized at 30M.

+# Regarding the download

+The download script does not mirror the entire site; it simply gets the game pages.
+Also note that no media files are downloaded (e.g. pictures) and the parser does not account for media clues.
+The complete download of the pages (at the time of writing) is approx. 295M.

   [1]: http://j-archive.com/